North-West Mounted Police: Popular media

 These novels used standard characters and plot.
 The mounted policeman was, as Dawson describes, an Anglo-Saxon, "chivalric, self-abnegating hero", who would pursue his suspect – typically a foreigner or French-Canadian – across a hostile landscape, often overcoming them bloodlessly.
 The stories championed what the historian Andrew Graybill describes as "Victorian manliness", with the narrative focusing on "romance, manners and the preservation of justice through fair play".
 Within the genre, some national differences emerged.
 British writers often portrayed the police as upper-class colonial soldiers, carrying out their duty in serving the British Empire on the fringes of civilization.
 Canadian novels embraced much of this imperial narrative, but also depicted the force as a protector of wider moral authority and order, forming a reassuring, conservative image in the face of contemporary fears of immigrants and social instability.
 In contrast, authors in the United States usually reused familiar Western plot-lines, but using Canadian characters and scenery.

 During the 1930s and 1940s, the force became the topic of many radio broadcasts and films.
 Radio series such as the Renfrew of the Mounted and Challenge of the Yukon continued the portrayal of the mounted police as iconic heroes, Challenge later translating onto television in the 1950s as Sergeant Preston of the Yukon.
 Over 250 films were made about the force in the 20th century, including the highly successful 1936 musical Rose Marie.
 The popularity of these films finally waned in the 1970s, although this image of the force continued to influence late-20th century television portrayals of the modern RCMP, such as the series Due South which centred on a mounted police constable from the Yukon.

-Although the expression "the Mountie always gets his man" was never a real motto, it was picked up by Don Rosa in his comic The Life And Times Of Scrooge McDuck, who put it in the mouth of one of his most famous officers, Colonel Samuel Steele.